 Science is not just information to learn; it is a process and way of thinking.
 The natural sciences form a set of theories, methods, and data for understanding the world in which we live.

-Hampshire's School of Natural Science engages students deeply in interdisciplinary problem-solving, emphasizing real-world issues and often situating student research at the interfaces of the sciences, for instance, between chemistry and biology or environment.
+Students engage deeply in interdisciplinary problem-solving, emphasizing real-world issues and often situating student research at the interfaces of the sciences, for instance, between chemistry and biology or environment.

 Students at Hampshire take advantage of chemistry courses on this campus and throughout the consortium, studying various aspects of chemical sciences ranging from analytical chemistry, organic chemistry, and environmental chemical processes to biochemistry.